swimhelenhsu/StaRSFine/Fall2018Report.md

 <p align="center"> Figure 8: Fabrication Protractor
 </p>

 Using a fabrication protractor, the end of the pipe filled with sand and water was moved up slowly until all of the sand started moving down the pipe.
 This happened at a significant rate at 26.5 degrees, meaning that when there is no flow up through the branch, sand will settle to the bottom at this angle.
 The design needs to work during backwash and filtration, where the water is flowing quickly upward, so this angle is the smallest one possible.
-This is a useful constraint because in theory it limits the area under the branches.
+This is a useful constraint because in theory it limits the area we can have under the branches.
 However, the initial design reaches the necessary area constraints at an angle of 30 degrees, so decreasing the angle past the minimum point is not a concern.

 As for more details about the design in Onshape, it was constructed so that the structure could be configured with correct dimensions for later 3D printing.
 Each designs configurations are shown below.
 <p float="left"> <p align="center">